-Even if they file an appearance or answers these entities seldom offer bids at the judicial sale.
+WHAT ACTIONS DO THESE ADDITIONAL DEFENDANTS USUALLY TAKE.Even if they file an appearance or answers these entities seldom offer bids at the judicial sale.
 The reason is simple: if they were successful its bid would have to pay the first mortgage balance.
 Unless there is significant equity second mortgage holders and other will not bid at the judicial sale.

-A judgment lien is a type of nonconsensual lien (a lien that attaches to your property without your agreement).
+WHAT IS A JUDGMENT LIEN?A judgment lien is a type of nonconsensual lien (a lien that attaches to your property without your agreement).
 It is created when someone wins a lawsuit against you and then records the judgment against your property.

 THE IRSThe IRS routinely files tax liens.
 The lien is filed in any county that the IRS knows the taxpayer has property.

 The IRS frequently files tax liens on all tax debts going back as far as 10 years.

 THE CONSEQUENCE OF A FORECLOSURE JUDGMENT WHERE OTHER DEFENDANTS ARE LISTEDThe consequence is that absent a Bankruptcy the homeowner or property still owes these entities money after the foreclosure.
 These entities: second mortgage holders, judgment lien holders and the IRS can use whatever legal means they have to seek to collect their debts.